adobe/xdm/CONTRIBUTING.md

   ],
   "meta:abstract": false,
   "type": "object",
-  "description": "where is this schema being used?"
+  "description": "where is this schema being used?", "definitions": {
-  "definitions": {
     "inusedescriptor": {
       "properties": {